SteveZeeuwe/sendcloud-assignment-steve/PROCESS.md

 -   The lists in the footer are most likely suposed to be links, but I did not implement them as such.
 If I would, I would take note of properly implementing `mailto` & `tel:`.
 -   Turn line-heights into relative values.
 -   The number controls could be a bit smaller on mobile.
 Perhaps I could even leave the AC button next to the temperature input, would make it a lot tidier.
+-   Surely there is superfluous styling that slipped through while building this project.
+Another passthrough to look for this specifically could clean up the code.
+-   Tie the speed of wheel rotation to the vehicle speed.
+-   Tie the size of the wheel images to the chosen wheel size.
+-   Automated tests.
+Unit tests for the RangeCalculator and maybe a nice little Cypress end-to-end test as I am in love with Cypress.
+-   Add a transpiler for the JS to improve compatibility and reduce filesize.

 ## Final notes

 -   The most difficult part of the assignment was to try and be as transparent as possible during the process, while also not overloading you guys with a lot of useless information.
 This comment will bite me in the ass if it turns out my implementation is terrible, but so be it!
 -   Normally I use GIT differently.
 I make heavy use of feature branches and only merge into main if the code has been tested and approved.
 This allows me to revert to any commit on main and be sure I will have a working application.

     As in this project GIT's main purpose was just to show chronological changes I opted for a more speedy workflow where I also push flawed versions of the project.
 My commits are also a bit larger than what they normally would be; I'm a fan of commit early and often.

+    I also wish I had been a bit more consistent on my commit messages.
+If there are rules for commit messages I am always very strict with them, but I did not set rules for myself in the beginning of the project.

--   Had to brush up on quite a lot of stuff.
+-   I Had to brush up on quite a lot of stuff.
 Things that are usually taken care of by agreeing on certain best practices within the company, and are only rarerly revisited.
-Examples; srcset, font loading, animations.
+Examples; srcset, font loading, animations, certain mixins, a grid.

 ## Learnings

 -   I was very eager to start the assignment, and looking at my planning I thought it would be easy to deliver on Monday.
 Normally I try to stick to the principle of 'undersell and overdeliver', but somehow in this case I totally did not do that which resulted in me updating the planning.
-Of course I'm still well within the 1-2 weeks that Andrei proposed, but my initial communication should have been better.
+Of course I'm still well within the 1-2 weeks that Andrei proposed.